RathanGP/Agricultural_Weed_Detection_System/README.md

 Weed is unwanted thing in agriculture.
 Weed use the nutrients, water ,land and many more thihngs that might have gone to crops.Which result less production of required crop.Farmer often use pesticides to remove weed which also affective but some pesticide may stick with crop and may causs problem for humans.

 # Data
-we using our dataset uploaded on [kaggle](https://www.kaggle.com/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes).
-This dataset contains 1300 images of sesame crops and different types of weeds with each image labels.
+The dataset contains 1300 images of sesame crops and different types of weeds with each image labels.
 Each image is a 512 X 512 color image.
 Labels for images are in YOLO format.
 Data on https://www.kaggle.com/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes